Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 \subsection{Generalized forms of type $N$}

-We work on a smooth, oriented, $n$-dimensional real manifold $M$.
-Throughout this paper, we adopt the notational conventions of Robinson \cite{2007 R3, 2009 R}, with minor adjustments.
-All geometric objects are assumed to be smooth.
-Specifically, \begin{itemize} \item \textbf{Ordinary forms} are denoted by Roman letters with a superscript indicating the degree, e.g., $\overset{p}{a}$. \item The \textbf{exterior product} is written as $\overset{p}{a} \wedge \overset{q}{b}$, or simply as $\overset{p}{a} \overset{q}{b}$. \item An ordinary form $\overset{p}{a}$ is \textbf{zero} if its degree $p$ is negative or exceeds $\dim(M)$. \item \textbf{Generalized forms} are denoted by capital calligraphic letters with a degree superscript, e.g., $\overset{p}{\mathcal{A}}$.
-The type $N$ may be indicated by a subscript, as in $\overset{p}{\mathcal{A}}_{(N)}$, and both superscript and subscript are omitted when unambiguous. \item The \textbf{module} of ordinary $p$-forms on $M$ is denoted $\Lambda^p(M)$, and that of generalized $p$-forms of type $N$ by $\Lambda^p_{(N)}(M)$. \end{itemize} We restrict attention to real geometry, and all forms and coefficients are real-valued.
+We work on a smooth, oriented, real $n$-dimensional manifold $M$.
+Throughout this paper we follow the notational conventions of Robinson \cite{2007R3,2009R}, with minor modifications.
+Unless stated otherwise, all geometric objects are smooth.
+In particular: \begin{itemize} \item \textbf{Ordinary differential forms} are denoted by Roman letters with a superscript indicating the degree, e.g.\ $\overset{p}{a}$.